microservice/microservice-cli/README.md

 ## Commands
 ### `omg validate`
 ```
-  Validate the structure of a `microservice.yml` in the current directory
+  Validate the structure of a `microservice.yml`

   Options:

     -j --json    Formats output to JSON
-    -s --silent  Only feedback is the status code that is exited with
+    -s --silent  Only feedback is the status exit code
     -h, --help   output usage information
 ```

 ## `omg build`
 ```
   Builds the microservice defined by the `Dockerfile`.
 Image will be tagged with `omg/$gihub_user/$repo_name`, unless the tag flag is given.
 If no git config present a tag name must be provided.
-Must be ran in a directory with a `Dockerfile` and a `microservice.yml`

   Options: